primap-community/primap2/docs/source/data_format/data_format_details.md

 The data array contains processing information as rich metadata types.
 Therefore, the data type is `object` and it contains `primap2.TimeseriesProcessingDescription` objects.
+Processing information can be missing for individual timeseries, for example if a dataset uses different categories for different variables.
+Missing processing information is marked by a null value (`None` or NaN) and is read back as `None`.
 Each `TimeseriesProcessingDescription` object comprises multiple `primap2.ProcessingStepDescription` objects.
 Each `ProcessingStepDescription` contains the following information: